kardox123/kardox123/README.md

 | date    | show the hour ,the day of the week and the month |
 |   pwd   | show where are you |

- *also learn some comands whit alias
+ *Also learn some comands whit alias
 | Comands |  Dosciption |
 | ------- |  ---------- |
 | cl |  is the comand clear his funtion is clean the terminal |